 When a person smokes heroin, they are inhaling the drug but also whatever the drug is cut with.
 These substances are not meant to be inhaled, and the body’s natural response is to cough in an attempt to get the toxic substance out of the lungs.

-Additionally, if the heroin is being laced on cigarettes or marijuana, it can make chronic cough associated with smoking heroin even worse.
+Additionally, if the heroin is being laced with cigarettes or marijuana, it can make the chronic cough associated with smoking heroin even worse.

 Asthma and Smoking Heroin

-Studies have shown that people that smoke heroin can develop asthma.
+Studies have shown that people who smoke heroin can develop asthma.
 People who already have asthma can experience a worsening of symptoms when they smoke heroin.

 When a person has asthma and smokes heroin, it increases the risk of hospitalization, intubation, and ventilation.
 The asthma attacks associated with smoking heroin can be so severe that a person may die.